flurrux/insta-loader/README.md

 so before you use this extension, you have to be willing to wait for a fix when something breaks and then [manually re-install the extension](#install).

-## current breakage
+## previous breakage

 July 8th 2023

-the download buttons on the mainfeed still exists, but are not placed at the right location and also fails to download any images.
+Instagram changed their DOM which caused the download buttons in the main feed to be placed incorrectly and also broke the username lookup.
-the fix may take a while since i don't have a lot of time right now.
+both should be working again with the latest release (1.3.20).

 ## current limitations are: